All of our captains are Coast Guard certified.

 Captain Trevor MacLachlan

 Trevor MacLachlan founded Seattle Seafaring in 2012.
-He holds a USCG 100 Ton Master’s license and has over 35 years sailing experience sailing in the Pacific Northwest and worldwide.
-Having literally spent his entire life sailing, Trevor is competent on virtually any sailing or power vessel from tiny sailing dinghies to over 85′ yachts.
-He spent two years cruising from Seattle through the Panama Canal to the Caribbean with his young family on the Taswell 43 “Lea Scotia”, the original yacht in his fleet.
-Trevor provides professional training, consulting and yacht deliveries worldwide.
+He holds a USCG 100 Ton Master’s license and has over 35 years sailing and power yacht experience in the Pacific Northwest and worldwide.
+Having literally spent his entire life sailing, Trevor is competent on virtually any sailing or power vessel from tiny sailing dinghies to over 85′ luxury yachts.
+He has circumnavigated Vancouver Island twice and runs deliveries up and down the coast.
+A cruising highlight so far has been the two years cruising from Seattle down through the Panama Canal into the Caribbean with his young family aboard the Taswell 43 “Lea Scotia”, the original yacht in his fleet.
+Trevor provides professional training, consulting and yacht deliveries worldwide on both sail and power, large and small.

 Captain Brian Raikes